 What Is Couples Therapy?

 Couples therapy helps in solving different issues between people in a romantic relationship or marriage.
 It is alternatively termed as marriage counseling or relationship counseling.
-Couples therapy or marital counseling engages trained and licensed marriage and family therapists (MFT) for dealing with such issues.
+Couples therapy or marital counseling engages trained and licensed marriage and family therapists (MFT) to deal with such issues.
 They help resolve interrelational conflicts and improve the relationship.
 Some of the common issues addressed in such counseling sessions are

 - Building trust